tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-3-algorithms.md

 ## Binary search

-- Assuming that the values in an [lecture-2-arrays](lecture-2-arrays.md)
+- Assuming that the values in an [array](lecture-2-arrays.md) have been ordered from left to right the array can be always split up i